UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/1-workshop-setup.md

 ## First
 Do you have any burning questions about `git`?
 Maybe you have a question about how to use git in your labs or projects?
 Put your thoughts and questions in the `etherpad` in the QUESTIONS section.
 As we go along, put any new thoughts or questions in the `etherpad` in the QUESTIONS section and we will try to answer them as we go along.

+Put a link to your Github profile in the Etherpad.

 ## Use the stickies
 Having trouble?
 Don't hesitate to put up your sticky and someone will be around to help.

 ## Desktop setup

 * Open Terminal or git-bash
-* Open your browser and go to the Github repo for the workshop
+* Open your browser and go to the Github repo for the workshop.
+Login to Github if you haven't already.
+  * If you have 2-FA (two factor authentication) on your Github account please let me know in the Etherpad.
 * You'll want to have both windows viewable at a time.
 On Windows use the Window-key + arrow key to snap your windows to one side or the other.

 ## File system setup